"Wake up": Call for fresh Covid caution as cases leap in Preston, South Ribble and Chorley

-Covid cases: Fresh 'wake up' call as cases leap in Preston, South Ribble and Chorley
+Covid cases: Fresh 'wake up' call as rates leap in Preston, South Ribble and Chorley

 Lancashire’s public health boss has called on the county to “wake up” and take the basic precautions needed to help stem a steep rise in Covid cases.